-F15.
-As a major contributor to the feel and character of the street, wood - particularly Red Cedar, is the preferred material for exterior cladding.
+F14.
+As a major contributor to the feel and character of the

+street, wood - particularly Red Cedar, is the preferred material for exterior cladding.
 The use of cedar shake or shingle applications is especially favoured.
 Cedar lap siding and vertical board-and-batten are also preferred.

-- F16.
-The use of vinyl siding, stucco, pebble dash or artificial stone is not supported. - F17.
+F15.
+The use of vinyl siding, stucco, pebble dash or artificial stone is not supported.

+F16.
 As signage contributes to the character and feel of the area, it should reflect the artistic, cultural and historical traditions of Ucluelet.
 Signage must complement the architecture of the development and be sized appropriately;

-- F18.
-Exterior illumination of signage (e.g., gooseneck fixtures) is encouraged; - F19.
-Carved or painted wooden signs and individual letters are encouraged; - F20.
-Interior-lit plastic sign panels are not supported; - F21.
-All exterior mechanical units or equipment, including roof top units, must be enclosed in a manner that is attractive and integrated with the overall design; - F22.
-Landscape plans submitted for a development permit shall illustrate type, size, and location of proposed planting, and shall detail all hard and soft landscaping elements to convey a comprehensive design for the site;
+- F17.
+Exterior illumination of signage (e.g., gooseneck fixtures) is encouraged; - F18.
+Carved or painted wooden signs and individual letters are encouraged; - F19.
+Interior-lit plastic sign panels are not supported; - F20.
+All exterior mechanical units or equipment, including roof top units, must be enclosed in a manner that is attractive and integrated with the overall design; - F21.
+Landscape plans submitted for a development permit shall illustrate type, size, and location of proposed planting, and shall detail all hard and soft landscaping elements to convey a comprehensive design for the site; - F22.

-- F23.
 Landscape planting schemes must provide definition and clarity within the public realm.
-Plant material should be used to: - a.
+Plant material should be used to:

+- a.
 Define the edges of outdoor space such as a café seating area; - b.
 Signify a particular spot such as an entrance or gateway; - c.
 Highlight pedestrian corridors; - d.
 Delineate private and semi-private space from public space; - e.
 Beautify a streetscape; and, - f.
 Soften the transition of adjacent land uses.

+F23.
+Planting should be designed so that drivers' sight lines are maintained at intersections, maneuvering aisles and parking lots:

 - F24.
-Planting should be designed so that drivers' sight lines are maintained at intersections, maneuvering aisles and parking lots; - F25.
-Native trees and plants should be used where appropriate; - F26.
-All landscaping shall be provided in accordance with British Columbia Society of Landscape Architects

-- /British Columbia Nursery Trade Association landscape standards; - F27.
+Native trees and plants should be used where appropriate; - F25.
+All landscaping shall be provided in accordance with British Columbia Society of Landscape Architects /British Columbia Nursery Trade Association landscape standards: - F26.
+When laying out new parking areas, integrate vegetated bioswales to collect and filter stormwater; - F27.
 Hardscape materials must be of a "non-skid" type and of durable quality; - F28.
-Building and site design shall take into account CPTED (Crime Prevention Through Environmental Design) principles; - F29.
-Site design should show functional, screened areas for waste and recycling in appropriate wildlife-smart containers. - F30.
-All developments shall respect archaeological resources and comply with all relevant statutes for the protection thereof; - F31.
-Create and maintain 100% of the Wild Pacific Trail, Safe Harbour Trail and Harbour Walk along the coastline, as an integrated part of the design for properties located on the waterfront, as shown on Schedule 'C' Parks and Trails Network. - F32.
-All new or additional development must be connected to the municipal sanitary sewer system; - F33.
-Stormwater collected from parking areas must be screened using oil and grit interceptors or vegetated bioswales; - F34.
-In order to preserve Ucluelet's dark skies, minimize impacts on adjacent land uses and avoid unnecessary impacts on nocturnal wildlife, outdoor lighting should be shielded so that all light is directed towards the ground; - F35.
-Energy efficient lighting is encouraged.
+Building and site design shall take into account CPTED (Crime Prevention Through Environmental Design) principles;

+- F29.
+Site design should show functional, screened areas for waste and recycling in appropriate wildlife-smart containers.

+- F30.
+All developments shall respect archaeological resources and comply with all relevant statutes for the protection thereof;

+- F31.
+When locating buildings allow space for the Wild Pacific Trail, Safe Harbour Trail and Harbour Walk within vegetated corridors along the coastline, as an integrated part of the design for properties located on the waterfront, as shown on Schedule 'C' Parks and Trails Network.

+- F32.
+In order to preserve

+Ucluelet's dark skies,

+minimize impacts on

+adjacent land uses

+and avoid

+unnecessary impacts

+on nocturnal wildlife,

+on nocturnal wildlife, outdoor lighting should be shielded so that all light is directed towards the ground.